pmachata/dwgrep/_sources/tutorial.txt

 	0

 ``@AT_*`` forms could actually also yield more than once.
-For example attributes of locating expression types yield once for every covered address range::
+For example attributes of location expression types yield once for every covered address range::

 	$ dwgrep ./tests/aranges.o -c -e 'entry ?AT_location'